 Then, flip, and cook for another minute on the other side - or until the pancakes are nice and golden.

 Let's face it, it's going to be pretty much impossible not to gobble up all of these pancakes as soon as they make their way out of the pan!
-And you totally can since all 4 pancakes have just 156 calories total!
+And you totally can since all 4 pancakes have just 156 calories in total!

-But, if you have any leftovers, you can either wrap them in tin foil or transfer them to an airtight container and store them in the fridge for up to 3 days.
+But, if you have any leftovers, you can either wrap them in tin foil or transfer them to a sealed bag with the air squeezed out and store them in the fridge for up to 3 days.
+To keep for longer, wrap the pancakes in plastic wrap and store them in a freezer-safe bag in the freezer for up to 3 months.

 FAQS ABOUT THIS LOW CALORIE PANCAKE RECIPE